figgleforth/programming-language/readme.md

 - Web app focused, so server and MVC constructs as standard features
     - The ultimate goal is to create web apps without external libraries like how one might use Rails with Ruby

-*Most of the syntax below is parsing, some is not.*

 ### Syntax

+*Most of the syntax is parsing, some is not.
+And most is not interpreting while some is.*

 Comments